NVlabs/neuralrgbd/README.md

 sh local_train_kitti.sh
 ```
 You need to change the dataset path KITTI.
 See [this](./docs/TR.md) page for more details.
+Note that in the paper, we use the projected depth map from every 5 frames for denser depth maps.

 ##### Train on ScanNet
 In the `code` folder